Difficult-Things/Tokendrink-2025/README.md

 3. Blue
 4. Purple
 5. Orange
-6. Gray

 ## WHO NOT TO CONTACT
+1. Keihard janken
-Do not contact Gino or Joris for any problems you encounter, we also forgot how it works.
+2. Do not contact Gino or Joris for any problems you encounter, we also forgot how it works.